What to do when your sales reps think good leads are bad

 Inside sales teams are at it every day, calling thousands of prospects, seeking appointments and sales.
 They are given scrubbed lists with contact names, job titles, phone numbers, and a good luck pat.
 On the back end, managers track calls, appointments, and sales.
 The cycle continues when reps deplete their assigned leads and it starts over again.

 There are times when this well-oiled prospecting machine can under-deliver – and you may not know it.
 Here we explore three cases where potentially good leads are thrown out.
 We share what to do instead so you don’t lose the opportunities.

 For example, say you sell technology products.
 And religious institutions are not known as leading technology buyers.
 But we came across a church buying hundreds of iPads for one of its programs.
 This is opportunistic entry into a market if other religious institutions have similar programs.
 Here’s what you can do:

 - To aid sales calls, share historical product purchase data with reps.
 They can lead conversations with iPads and related iPad cross-sell products instead of laptops, printers or software.

 - Reps may understandably question the sales potential of these calls.
 So show them the data.
 Pull examples to show similar sales to this market and the value of the deals.

 - To help target this new vertical, it is important to match the highest product propensity to the leads in this vertical.

 Even when providing a scored list through predictive modeling, some information that sales reps value for their calls may be missing.
 Don’t throw out the lead.

 In one case, sales reps for a technology provider perceived the presence of a web site as a surrogate for computer purchases.
-In a B2B database of 14 million businesses, this field was available for only 22-25% of prospect records.
-Then, a scored file provided this info for 35% of records.
-Certainly an improvement, but reps were concerned about the two-thirds of leads “without web sites.”
+But in their B2B database, this field was available for only about 25% of prospect records.
+Then, another source provided this info for 45% of records.
+Certainly an improvement.
+But reps were concerned about the leads “without web sites.”
+(Many companies had web sites; the data source just didn’t provide this info.)
 The scoring rated these leads as strong prospects but reps were uncertain about calling them.
 What do you do?